Idomass/binary_structs/README.md

 it is created

 ## Known issues
-### Super
-When using super in order to call the generated function, you must use `super(type(self), self)` instead of the regular `super()`.
-This happens because when the code is first executed, the default parameter of super is not `BinaryStruct`.

-#### Suggested solution
-One suggested solution is re-building all the classes function, it might help fixing the super problem

 ### Endianness conversion [WIP]
 Endianness converstion had 2 main issues:
 - A horrible amount of overhead was added: